 Technically speaking, there is a train from Arequipa to Puno and Juliaca, from which there is a train to Cusco.
 The only problem is that it is all freight unless you have a sufficiently large group to charter a passenger trip.

-Check out http://www.seat61.com/Peru.htm#.U7SMBLGqTYN for current train options in Peru. over 3 years ago
+Check out http://www.seat61.com/Peru.htm#.U7SMBLGqTYN for current train options in Peru. almost 4 years ago

 Unless you're really short of cash, fly from Lima to Cuzco.
 Even the bus is long!

 If you're trying to get from Lima to Machu Picchu, I've written an article about how to do so independently, without a tour, and balancing comfort, cost and time: http://traveleater.net/2014/12/12/independent-travel-how-to-travel-to-machu-picchu-without-a-tour/ over 3 years ago